 |Vision||Appreciate the beauty of Mathematics; Enjoy the process of Problem-Solving|

-|Mission||To foster Mee Tohian's interest in Mathematics and develop their ability in problem-solving|
+|Mission||To foster Mee Tohian's interest in Mathematics and develop their ability in mathematical problem-solving.|

 Activity Based Lessons (ABL)

-In Mee Toh School, we design learning experiences to develop students' interest and appreciation for Mathematics.
-Students have fun with Mathematics through activity-based learning that engage them in 'learning by doing' and help them to develop conceptual understanding through the Concrete-Pictorial-Abstract approach.
+In Mee Toh School, we design learning experiences to develop students' interest and appreciation for mathematics.
+Students have fun with mathematics through activity-based learning that engage them in 'learning by doing' and help them to develop conceptual understanding through the Concrete-Pictorial-Abstract approach.

-This progressive learning package is designed to equip our students with a wider repertoire of heuristics and thinking skills that are essential to tackle a variety of problems, including open-ended and real world problems.
+This progressive learning package is designed to equip our students with a wider repertoire of problem-solving and thinking skills that are essential to tackle a variety of problems, including open-ended and real world problems.